 IHG Rewards Premier Credit Card

-The IHG® Rewards Club Premier Credit Card is one of the best hotel rewards cards.
+The IHG® Rewards Premier Credit Card is one of the best hotel rewards cards.
 Here are a few reasons why it’s worth your consideration:

 - One hotel reward night after every account anniversary at any eligible IHG property worldwide

-- Automatic Platinum Elite membership status (room upgrades, 10% redemption bonus, etc.)
+- Automatic Platinum Elite membership status (room upgrades, amenities at check-in, etc.)

 - Global Entry, NEXUS, or TSA PreCheck fee reimbursement